Say Wonderful Things (album)

 Say Wonderful Things was a studio LP album by Patti Page, released by Columbia Records.
 It was released in August 1963 as a vinyl LP.

+Background

 The album was Page's first LP for Columbia after her long and successful tenure on Mercury Records.
-The title song only reached #81 on the Billboard Hot 100, but was more successful in international markets such as Australia, Hong Kong and Japan.
-The album reached a peak of #83 on the Billboard Pop Albums chart.
+The title song only reached No. 81 on the Billboard Hot 100, but was more successful in international markets such as Australia, Hong Kong and Japan.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated September 21, 1963, peaking at No. 83 during a six-week run on the chart.

+Compact disc

 It was re-released in compact disc form, combined with Patti Page's 1964 album, Love After Midnight, by Collectables Records, on November 25, 2003.